slymperis/CMSC12200_Project/ui/JAWS_README.txt

 -Pandas 1.3.5- NOT PANDAS 1.4.1 as the Yahoo finance API wrapper has not yet been updated to work with the latest version of Pandas
 -R to run correlation modelling not found in any Python packages -rmgarch package- should be installed on department machines after talking to tech staff, if there is an issue
-    with rmgarch refer to tech staff as they said they would update it -Yfinance-ez
+    with rmgarch refer to tech staff as they said they would update it (it has been tested and is working on vdesk2) -Yfinance-ez
 -Statsmodels
 -Numpy